Tristan O’Connor – Justice Services Manager

 What is your background?

 I started my career in Mental Health and Disability Services and spent approximately 12 years being involved in the sector in various positions from direct support to team leadership to management.
-I moved into the alcohol and other drug sector in 2016 with Karralika and I have been involved in a little bit of everything in my time here, starting in the Intake and Assessment Case Manager role, moving into working with people exiting our Therapeutic Community into the Transition program and now, into Justice Services.
+I moved into the alcohol and other drug sector in 2016 with Karralika and I have been involved in a little bit of everything in my time here, starting in the Intake and Assessment Case Manager role, moving into working with people exiting our Therapeutic Community into the then Transition program, moving into a management role with Justice Services.
 I have qualifications in both Disability Services and AOD and am currently undertaking my Bachelor in Social Work.

 Do you need help?